eeyribas/Plate-Recognition/README.md

 Operating System: Raspberry Pi OS

-Camera Connection: Camera Connection: The Pi Camera connects to the standard Raspberry Pi connector.
+Camera Connection: The Pi Camera connects to the standard Raspberry Pi connector.

 Alpr-Module File: Contains examples created with the ALPR module during the development of the license plate recognition project.